 What better way to finish off five months in Latin America than a few days in Mexico City.
-We had three things to tick off the list – sampling the delicious street food, visiting Arena Mexico to watch some Lucha Libre wrestling and a trip to the pyramids of Teotihuacan.
+We had three things to tick off the list – sampling the delicious street food, seeing some Lucha Libre wrestling and a trip to the pyramids of Teotihuacan.

 We took a metro from Sevilla in Roma Norte to Cuauhtémoc and walked 10 minutes to the arena.
 We were amazed at how huge it was inside and much more professional than the Cholita wrestling we had witnessed in Bolivia!
 Lucha Libre is the biggest sport in Mexico behind football.
 The Luchadors are big stars and the children queue for hours for photos with their heroes.